arturhgca/fina/README.md

 ### Aggregate transactions

 These contain one real transaction *and* one virtual transaction:
-* An **inbound transaction** moves money from a void balance to a real balance and maps it to a virtual balance.
+* An **inbound transaction** moves money from a real void balance to a real balance and maps it to a virtual balance.
-* An **outbound transaction** moves money from both a real balance and a virtual balance to a void balance.
+* An **outbound transaction** moves money from a real balance to a void balance and removes the value from a virtual balance.

 #### Core attributes